Literacy

 Kindergarten -Year 2 classes at Good Shepherd are implementing the InitiaLit program which is a comprehensive whole-class literacy program, developed by MulitLit (a research based initiative of Macquarie University).
 InitiaLit teaches children how to read and spell through daily lessons that are delivered using research-based pedagogies.
 Oral language and vocabulary are developed through engaging with quality children’s literature.

-The “Seven Steps to Writing Success” is a clearly structured framework which prioritises the authorial (ideas)side of writing and the process of planning, drafting, editing and publishing.
-The Seven Steps approach emphasises quality over quantity and follows similar pedagogical approaches to InitiaLit - repetition, chunking, lots of verbal exchange and consistency.
+Once children are able to produce correctly structured sentences and paragraphs, we emphasise the process of planning, drafting, editing and publishing.
+This approach prioritises quality over quantity and follows similar pedagogical approaches to InitiaLit - repetition, chunking, lots of verbal exchange and consistency.

 At Good Shepherd…